-“If you look at last year compared to this year, however, September was still a very strong month in the Irving market,” continued Habgood.
+“If you look at housing prices year to date, however, September was still a very strong month in the SE Denton County market,” continued Habgood.

 Highlights of the MetroTex report include:

-- 133 homes were sold in Irving in September, an 11% increase over last year.
+- 451 homes were sold in SE Denton County in September, a 21% increase over last year.

-- Houses are selling in an average of 47 days, up from 46 a year ago.
+- Houses are selling in an average of 30 days, down from 136 a year ago.

-Inventory continues to remain low in Irving, with an estimated 2.1 months of existing housing stock on the market.
-Between 3-6 months inventory is considered to be a slight sellers’ market.
+Inventory continues to remain low in SE Denton County, with an estimated 2.1 months of existing housing stock on the market.
+Less than 3 months inventory is considered to be a strong sellers’ market.

 MetroTex represents more than 16,000 members involved in all aspects of the real estate industry.
 MetroTex is the largest REALTOR® member association in North Texas representing the entire region.
 Established in 1917, MetroTex is an advocate for the real estate industry and private property rights.
 For more information, visit us online at DFWRealEstate.com.